Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Paying down your revolving debt and limiting your spending is the best way to lower your credit utilization ratio.
 But there are other things you can do to help:

 • Report your income.
-Cards providers are more likely to increase your total credit limit if your income goes up, so be sure to report if it does.
+Credit card providers are more likely to increase your total credit limit if your income goes up, so be sure to report if it does.
 Most institutions allow you to do this via their online portals or in-app.

 • Keep old cards open.
-You might be tempted to close old cards you no longer use, but this lowers your total credit limit, and increases your credit utilization ratio because you’re reducing your overall credit limit.
+You might be tempted to close old cards you no longer use, but closing that account lowers your total credit limit, and therefore increases your credit utilization ratio.

 • Consider an installment loan.
 If you have lots of revolving debt with high interest rates, consider consolidating your debt with a low-interest personal loan.
 This shifts your revolving debt to installment debt, which isn’t counted in your credit utilization.